tidymodels/infer/README.md

     ## 1   0.055

 Note that the formula and non-formula interfaces (i.e. `age ~ partyid` vs. `response = age, explanatory =  partyid`) work for all implemented inference procedures in `infer`.
 Use whatever is more natural for you.
 If you will be doing modeling using functions like `lm()` and `glm()`, though, we recommend you begin to use the formula `y ~ x` notation as soon as possible.

-Other resources are available in the package vignettes\!
+Other resources are available in the package vignettes!
 See `vignette("observed_stat_examples")` for more examples like the one above, and `vignette("infer")` for discussion of the underlying principles of the package design.